FlorinPeter/kubeletmein/README.md

 ## Supported providers

+### OCP4

+OCP4 is fully supported and relies on the MCO

 ### GKE

 GKE is fully supported and relies on the metadata concealmeant being disabled (the default setting).